VerosK/ansible-pacemaker/README.md

-Pacemaker
+pacemaker
 =========

-Ansible role to configure Pacemaker.
+Ansible role to configure Pacemaker and pacemaker resources.

-Developed on CentOS 6.5 with Pacemaker version 1.1.10.
+Based on https://github.com/sbitio/ansible-pacemaker work, which was originally developed on CentOS 6 with Pacemaker version 1.1.10.
+Current version updated and tested Ubuntu xenial.
+More distributions are going to be tested.

 This role provides several [modules](library) to manage Pacemaker configuration with `pcs` tool.
-See example below for details.

 `pcs` is not available on Debian Wheezy, where `crm` is the tool available.
 In a future we may add support for it.